pulumi/pulumi-hugo/themes/default/content/learn/_index.md

         Tutorials are series of hands-on activities that help you along your learning journey with Pulumi.

+# There are 2 trailing spaces appended to each line in the paragraphs below
+# in order to force a new line to limit the line length to 75 characters.
 overview: |
-    <h1>Welcome to Learn Pulumi!</h1>
+    <h2>Welcome to Learn Pulumi!</h2>

-    These learning pathways will help you learn all of the concepts of Pulumi, along with best practices and architectural patterns, through real-life examples.
+    These learning pathways will help you learn all of the concepts of Pulumi,
+    along with best practices and architectural patterns, through real-life
+    examples.

-    In each tutorial, you'll complete a series of steps while exploring Pulumi to complete a project or build a system.
-Start with Pulumi Fundamentals to get comfortable with the vocabulary, and then head to another pathway to explore further.
+    In each tutorial, you'll complete a series of steps while exploring Pulumi
+    to complete a project or build a system.
+Start with Pulumi Fundamentals to
+    get comfortable with the vocabulary, and then head to another pathway to
+    explore further.
 ---

 Ipsum lorem